SEC Increases Access to Private Investment Markets by Expanding Definition of “Accredited Investor”

 After years of speculation and proposals, the Securities and Exchange Commission (the “SEC”) has adopted amendments to broaden the definition of “accredited investor” under Regulation D of the Securities Act of 1933, as amended (the “Securities Act”).
-The changes become effective 60 days after publication in the Federal Register (which publication has not occurred as of the date of this article).
+The changes become effective December 8, 2020.

 These amendments are designed to increase access to private capital markets for additional classes of both individual and institutional investors.
 Under these amendments, an individual investor may qualify as an accredited investor based on certain standards of professional knowledge, experience, or certifications, in addition to the legacy standards tied to net worth or annual income.
 These amendments also expand the types of entities that may qualify as accredited investors.

 The Securities Act requires all offers and sales of securities to be registered with the SEC, unless an exemption from those registration requirements is available.
 Thus, a company not undertaking a registered public offering must conduct its offering as a private placement in compliance with the conditions of a registration exemption.
 The SEC’s preamble to the rule change outlines that more than two-thirds of all new capital raised in 2019 was raised through private placements, with a majority of that capital raised in private placements conducted in reliance on Regulation D.